 Sometime in the 1860s, Malinda Jordan died.
 Jordan grieved, and eventually met Cynthia Adams and remarried.
 They had five children together, bringing the total number of children raised in his house to eleven.

 By 1870, the size of the house had been doubled with the addition of another kitchen, library, dining room and parlor.
-Another entrance to the house was added, from which the family took advantage of a black walnut staircase leading to six more rooms.
+Another entrance to the house was added, from which the family took advantage with a black walnut staircase leading to six more rooms.
 Porches were added to the east and south sides of the house.

-The Jordan House was lived in and owned by various Jordan family members until 1947, at which time both house and property were sold to the Church of the Nazarene, who used it as part of their summer program.
+The Jordan House was lived in and owned by various Jordan family members until 1947, at which time both it and property were sold to the Church of the Nazarene, who used it as part of their summer program.
 They were good stewards of the property and maintained the Jordan House.

 HISTORY OF MANIFESTATIONS

-Spirits of young children who died from illness or dumb kid accidents sometimes like to stay in a place that was their home, or where they were loved.
+Spirits of young children who died from illness or dumb kid accidents sometimes like to stay in a place that was once their home, or where they were loved.

-Bee-Bennett Mansion, CA (The son of Judge Bennett, little Marcus Jr. died in an accident on the main stairway(.
+Bee-Bennett Mansion, CA (The son of Judge Bennett, little Marcus Jr., died in an accident on the main stairway).

 Jordan House, IA (One of Jordan’s children died when she broke her neck in a fall.
 Three year old Eda was sliding down the bannister and fell off).

-Details about the spirit of Eda’s observed activities are not reported, but looking at other active child spirits in stories on hauntedhouses.com, we can possibly surmise what she enjoys in this house.
+Details about the spirit of Eda’s observed activities are not reported, but looking at other active child spirits in stories on hauntedhouses.com, we can surmise what she enjoys in this house.

 Spirit of Eda Jordan